In my opinion, the town and area around South West Rocks is one of the most beautiful on the entire eastern seaboard of Australia.

 Back Creek – a short walk around the headland adjacent to the Horseshoe Bay Holiday Park known as Point Briner, is very picturesque.
 Particularly so on the incoming tide, when clean salt water pushes far up the sandy inlet.
-Therefore it is a must do – but visit when the tide is higher for swimming, snorkelling etc. The creek fishes better when it’s lower and murkier.
+Visit when the tide is higher for swimming, snorkeling etc. The creek fishes better when it’s lower and murkier.

-Along the beach and North West from Back Creek’s mouth is the entrance and bar to the massive Macleay River system.
+Along the beach and North West from Back Creek’s mouth is the entrance, and bar, to the massive Macleay River system.
 It’s large and relatively deep channel is bordered by rock walls, the southern side can be accessed by New Entrance Road.
-There is a sealed walk way right to the end that is very popular amongst locals and tourists alike.
+A sealed walk way runs right to the end which is very popular among locals and tourists alike.